timrosenblatt/Drumsite/README.md

 Drumsite
 ========

-Just playing around with Sencha Touch
+Just playing around with Sencha Touch.
+I have this app deployed at <http://ipaddrumlessons.com/>